top of page

 20220809_135935.jpg

+Once he was in Panama, Nabeel made an application in order to seek asylum there.
+He was fortunate to make friends with an American couple living in Panama who generously welcomed him into their home.
 In November 2021, after almost two years of trying for asylum in Panama, he decided to make the long trek to the U.S. With him were two Pakistani friends that he had met during his stay there.

 The four-month journey to the U.S. was dangerous.
 They spent days hiking through the jungles and open wilderness of Latin America.
 They camped at night and traveled during the day.
 They slept on the bare hard ground and some nights were very cold.
 Nabeel had one meal a day, usually boiled rice.
 He found it helpful that he was able to use the Spanish he learned while living in Panama to communicate.

-Along the way, Nabeel had struggled with the question of what to do when he arrived at the U.S. border.
-Ever since the U.S. southern border was closed at the start of the pandemic in March 2020 under Title 42, people seeking asylum have been turned away at the ports of entry.
 Having no legal option to seek asylum, increasing numbers of families and individuals are attempting to cross illegally between the ports of entry, out of desperation.
 In the end, Nabeel and his friends decided that this was the surest way to have any hope of requesting asylum.
+Nabeel and his friends climbed a ladder over the border barrier and dropped into U.S. territory, where they were apprehended by Border Patrol agents.
+They initiated their asylum claim by telling the border patrol agents that they wanted to seek asylum.

 Of the trip to the border, Nabeel said, “The last three months of the trek before I arrived in the US nearly broke my body and spirit.”

-Through the Santa Barbara Immigrant Legal Defense Center, Nabeel qualified for free legal counsel, for which he is deeply grateful.
-Access to legal counsel profoundly affects the success of an asylum seeker’s case.
+NOTE: Access to legal counsel profoundly affects the success of an asylum seeker’s case.
 (Of those without representation, only 1 in 10 claimants ultimately win their asylum case.
 In contrast, those represented by counsel are at least three times more likely to have their claims approved.)

 bottom of page